Analyzing and visualize data

 Built-in analysis features

-Here's a video walk-through on how to create dashboards:
+Here's a video about how to create dashboards:

 Grafana is an open platform that excels in operational dashboards.
 It's useful for:

 - Detecting, isolating, and triaging operational incidents.

 - Combining visualizations of Azure and non-Azure data sources.
 These sources include on-premises, third-party tools, and data stores in other clouds.